Hanspe-3019/workflows/doc/unmount.md

  - MacOs
  - [Alfred](https://www.alfredapp.com) 4.+

-Workflow is implemented in Python and uses /usr/bin/python, that is python 2.7 ☹️
+Workflow is implemented in Python and provides two versions:

+ - Recommended and default: /usr/bin/python3, that is python 3.x
+ - /usr/bin/python, that is python 2.7.
+Use it, if python3 is not available on your mac. ☹️

 ## Installation

 Open file __unmount.alfredworkflow__ with Alfred from Finder.